DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 - **Morphology and Vocabulary (to be completed before class)**: Memorize the [nouns](https://lingualatina.github.io/textbook/vocabulary/04-verbal-nouns-and-adjectives/) in the vocabulary list in Module 4 and study the formation of [present active and passive indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/).
 - **Reading (to be completed before class)**: Read the section on the [present indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/).
 - **Practice (to be completed before class)**: Complete the exercises on the formation and translation of the [present indicative](https://lingualatina.github.io/textbook/exercises/02-verbs/#present-tense).
+- **Further practice (to be completed before class)**: Have a look at Prof. Smith's exercises on the [gerundive](https://observablehq.com/@neelsmith/lingua-latina-legenda-unit-2-analyze-sentences-using-the-ge?collection=@neelsmith/l3) if you feel like you need practice.

 ### Wednesday, October 21
 - Future indicative